 Living gluten- or grain-free

 What’s the best way to eat rice, oats, millet, and quinoa?
 With vegetables!
-Add celery, spinach, lettuce, and other greens to these grains to help bump up their healing potential!
+Add celery, spinach, lettuce, and other greens to these foods to help bump up their healing potential.

 With everything, some psoriatic disease patients do better with certain foods than others.
 It’s important that you identify what works best for you.
 You may find that rice sits well with your system, but oats are off limits.
 Track your symptoms and listen to your body.

 If you’ve been diagnosed with a chronic condition, like psoriasis and/or psoriatic arthritis, it’s a good idea to keep all grains out of your diet.
-It truly will help you fight off pathogens in your body and help set you up for healing.
-But, if you absolutely cannot cut them out, try to stick to rice, oats, millet and quinoa in moderation!
+It may help you fight off pathogens in your body and help set you up for healing.
+But, if you absolutely cannot cut them out, try to stick to rice, oats, millet, and quinoa in moderation!